-Search within: Use the Search within to run a search within the current results.
-Add additional keywords and ProQuest will look for the keywords in the set of current search results.
+Search within: Use this to run a search within the current results.
+Add additional keywords and ProQuest will look for the keywords within the current search results.

 Email or print any marked records in your search results.

-Cite: generates a bibliographyin a number of different stylesstyles available from the pull-down menu.
-Copy and paste the bibliography into a document and make any necessary edits.
+Cite: generates a bibliographic citation in a number of different styles available from the pull-down menu.
+Copy and paste the citations into a document and make necessary edits.

-Export: use with bibliographic manager like RefWorks, Zotero, etc.
+Export: use with bibliographic software like Zotero or Refworks.

-Narrow results by: apply additional limits (also known as filters or facets) to refine your results such as peer reviewed or other, source type (scholarly journal, report, book, etc.), language, and date.
+Narrow results by: apply additional limits (also known as filters or facets) to refine your results such as peer reviewed, source type (scholarly journal, report, book, etc.), language, and date.

-Sort results by: Sort by relevance, date (oldest first), or date (most recent first).
+Sort results by: Sort by relevance, date (newest first).